-Cindy Kubitz is a Director of Urban Planning and Design at KPF, with diverse project experience in architecture and urban and regional planning around the world.
+Cindy Kubitz is the Director of KPF’s Berlin office and has extensive experience in architecture, urban and regional planning around the world.
 Since joining KPF in 2009, she has been integral to some of the firm’s most complex master planning projects in China and United Kingdom, having spent several years both in the Shanghai and London offices.

 Cindy is particularly expert in the special intricacies of urban planning in Shanghai, whee most recently she led the team in the design of a mixed-use development for China Minsheng, which comprises over 700,000 square meters of office, retail, and hospitality space across 11 individual buildings.